 Some other cultures beat around the bush a little less and go straight to the point a little more.
 If you aren’t used to it, it can be a bit off-putting and make you dislike the experience of working with international teams.
 This can negatively impact working relationships and group cohesiveness.

 We can laugh off someone using our last name as our first name because we have probably made that mistake ourselves, but we tend to take it personally when people directly tell us things.
-If you are going to work with international teams, you have to be accepting of this and not take it too personally – instead, use it as an opportunity to improve communication and an opportunity to bond with a teammate.
-They aren’t necessarily intending to be rude, and probably are not attacking you personally.
-They are showing opposition to an idea (or something else) and hopefully, you can use that to get a dialogue going to improve on an idea.
+If you are going to work with international teams, you have to be accepting of this and not take it too personally – instead, use it as an opportunity to improve communication and a chance to bond with a teammate.
+They don’t necessarily intend to be rude, and probably are not attacking you personally.
+They are showing opposition to an idea (or something else), and hopefully, you can use that to get a dialogue going to improve on an idea.

 Personally, I have kind of grown to like the more direct approach.
 The first person to tell me that my idea is “absurd” or “ridiculous” is usually going to end up being someone I like.

 The second issue is that of speech.
-Sometimes it can be very difficult to understand what someone is saying.
+Sometimes it can be challenging to understand what someone is saying.
 An accent may hinder communication and understanding between an individual and their team.
 It doesn’t mean they are stupid or not knowledgeable about the topic of discussion.
-Just put yourself in their shoes – it may not be their native language, or perhaps it isn’t your native language and they cannot understand you.
+Just put yourself in their shoes – it may not be their native language, or perhaps it isn’t your native language, and they cannot understand you.

 This can create a situation where you have to ask what a lot.
 The important thing is to remain patient.
 You may have to attempt to explain things in a different way, but don’t lose your patience with it.
 Just understand that this is sometimes the nature of the work.
 You may have to put in a special effort to understand each other, but the rewards can be well worth it.

 5. Technology issues can cut you off from your team, delay meetings, or deprive you of communication.